KMan9454/licentia/website/docs/faqs/faq-technical.md

 <details>
   <summary>Expand</summary>

-These are all caused by the extremely janky customization that makes first person POV sex under OStim a possibility.
+These are all caused by the extremely janky customization that makes first person POV intercourse under OStim a possibility.

 You are probably better off disabling these mods in the left pane of MO2:
 - `Improved Camera SE`